Take a trip Algeria

 Algérie - Kabylie

-Kabylia is a region in the north of Algeria, located at the foot of a mountain range that runs along the sea.
-Its population is mainly composed by the Berber people.
-It is usually divided into two large areas.
+Kabylia is a region in northern Algeria, nestled at the foot of a mountain range that runs along the sea.
+Its population is largely composed of the Berber people.
+It is usually divided into two main areas.

-Little Kabylia: visit the beautiful city of Bejaia, on the Mediterranean coast.
-You will quickly reach the Place du 1er Novembre (ex Place Geydon), from where you will enjoy a view on the sea front, and where everyone likes to come and have a drink.
+– The Lesser Kabylia: visit the beautiful city of Bejaïa, on the Mediterranean coast.
+From there, you’ll quickly reach Place du 1er Novembre (formerly Place Geydon), where you can enjoy a view of the waterfront and soak up the lively atmosphere where people gather for a drink.

 • Tlemcen